Manuel Bautista: Life in the underground

 When he "went underground" in 1971, Bautista's first responsibility was to run an underground newspaper and publishing network in the Southern Tagalog provinces of Laguna and Quezon.
 This task became increasingly difficult after Marcos imposed martial law in 1972, with Bautista having to hide their editorial office and sources of materials, as well as ensuring safe and effective distribution of the newspapers.

 Marcos forces eventually found and arrested Bautista in November 1973, imprisoning him at Camp Vicente Lim in Canlubang, Laguna.
 But he escaped less than two months later with 12 other political prisoners.
 He then rejoined the underground and organized yet another underground newspaper - this time in the Quezon-Bicol area.

 Death and legacy

 In September 1976, Bautista was killed at age 30 after he and a number of associates from the underground had an encounter with Marcos forces in Tagkawayan, Quezon.
 His companions report having taken his body and buried him in an unmarked grave.

-In 2001, Bautista was honored by having his name engraved on the wall of remembrance at the Bantayog ng mga Bayani, which honors martyrs and heroes from all political leanings and walks of life, as long as they fought against the Marcos dictatorship.
+In 2001, 15 years after Marcos's removal from power, Bautista was honored by having his name engraved on the wall of remembrance at the Bantayog ng mga Bayani, which honors martyrs and heroes from all political leanings and walks of life, as long as they fought against the Marcos dictatorship.
 He was honored that year alongside activists Jennifer Cariño, Armando "Mandrake" Palabay, and Jessica Sales, as well as entrepreneur Jaime V. Ongpin, and historian Renato Constantino.